 A small challenging exercise, this works on your core strength.
 For this, you need not have to turn your treadmill power on.
 Turn it off and pull the emergency tag.
 A quick reminder that this may not work for all the different types of treadmills but only for those types whose belts move when the device is turned off.

 Now place your arms on the handle below the dashboard and push it while trying to run forward.
 Keep your elbows bent slightly and make sure you drive your legs in a forward fashion as if you are pushing the ramp backwards.
-Look at this video for further reference.

 Precautions to using a Treadmill